 - make feature requests if you are missing something in the project

 The maintainers of the project try to organize all issues in the way that should allow anyone to have enough context to start working on it.
 If this is not the case please mention it in the issue thread so that either the issue creator or a maintainer can provide more information.

 If you want to contribute code, a general good first way to find a task to work on is to look into all tickets with the label

 good first pick.
 All these tickets are up for grab if they haven't a user assigned to them.
 If you find something that interests you, ensure to let us know in the issue thread that you have the intend to work on it.

 Often issues require some amount of context to the problem which makes it difficult to get an idea about what needs to be done.
 Depending on your experience using / working with the project this context can be missing.
 Often it helps to start with tasks around missing documentation or just increase test coverage of some parts in the code.
 After some time you will get more familiar with the codebase which allows you to pick up more difficult tasks.

-If you can't find something that suites you, look into the project roadmap to see if there is something interesting for you.
-At the end you can also always reach out to the maintainer in the Gitter support channel.
+If you can't find something that suits you, look into the project roadmap to see if there is something interesting for you.
+At the end you can also always reach out to the maintainers in the Gitter support channel.
 They are responsible to find a task for you.

 Proposing a Change

 We are happy for every idea you have that improves the usability of the framework.
 If you have an idea about a new feature please raise a feature request first to get feedback by the maintainer team on it.
 This lets us reach an agreement on your proposal before you put significant effort into it.